MenoncleMaya/ObsidianRendorsia/Campaing 1 -- Temis Gang/Campaing 1 -- Temis Gang.md

 He's a old Otter folks who's know not to be cooperative

-He's quite heavily guarded by 8 Otter folks armed with spears and javelins each placed strategically in a city center tavern
+He's quite heavily guarded by 8 [[Otter Folks]] armed with spears and javelins each placed strategically in a city center tavern

  There's to many guards of the city before closing roaming near the tavern